 You should enjoy maximum comfort when wearing contact lenses.
 Hydraclear Plus technology keeps the eyes hydrated and the surface of the lens smooth.
 Embedded in the surface of the lens are tear-like molecules that stabilize the tear film to create a comfortable, smooth wearing experience.

 The Acuvue brand offers both monthly and daily toric lens options with similar technology.
-Acuvue Vita for Astigmatism uses HydraMax technology which enables contact lenses to maintain a constant moisture barrier between the eyes and the lenses and Acuvue Oasys 1-Day for Astigmatism utilizes a newer, proprietary wetting technology called HydraLuxe providing enhanced moisture to the eye.
+Acuvue Vita for Astigmatism uses HydraMax technology which enables contact lenses to maintain a constant moisture barrier between the eyes and the lenses and Acuvue Oasys 1-Day for Astigmatism utilizes a newer, proprietary wetting technology called HydraLuxe which provides enhanced moisture to the eye.

 Toric contact lenses are specially fitted to the eye to accommodate the unique curvature someone with astigmatism needs.
 Blink stabilization ensures the lenses stay in place and the eye movement is natural.